mastergray/hyperproc/README.md

 * Reusing the same instance **accumulates ops**; treat an instance as a small program.
 * In a chain, the parent continues after the child completes; subsequent parent ops see the child’s mutations/replacement.
 * To assert on thrown errors in tests, use a bubbling policy (`.onError(e => { throw e; })` or a subclass like `HyperSubProc`).
-* Docs were created by API.
+* Docs were created by AI.
 Because that's the world we live in now...

 ---